outdreamer/build-a-cure-1/docs/core_analysis/base.md

 ## Examples

     - other standard structural bases as alternatives to time, where change is on a y-axis, and these parameters are on the x-axis
-      - order: changes are framed based on order (the unit value is the standard order)
+      - order: changes are framed based on order - to examine change patterns with respect to order (where unit order is original/standard and highest order is most different order possible)
-      - position: changes are framed based on difference from previous position, starting from the standard unit position (default) - for examining degree of distortion
+      - position: changes are framed based on difference from previous position, starting from the standard unit position (default) - for examining change patterns with respect to position distortion
-      - distance: changes are framed based on distance type (value, number type, pattern distance) - for examining degree of difference
+      - distance: changes are framed based on distance type (distance from value, distance from number type, distance from pattern) - for examining change patterns with respect to distance type
-      - value: changes are framed based on value type (exponential, constant, pattern value, symmetric value, origin value) - for examining value change patterns
+      - value: changes are framed based on value type (exponential, constant, pattern value, symmetric value, origin value) - for examining change patterns with respect to value
-      - group: changes are framed based on group membership (number type (prime), pattern (progression), distance (adjacent groups)) - for examining group change patterns
+      - set: changes are framed based on set membership (number type (prime), pattern (progression), distance (adjacent groups)) - for examining change patterns with respect to sets
       - space: changes are framed based on spaces where that change can be framed (topologies, dimensions, vector spaces)

+      - types should be represented as directions (going farther from origin goes further up type stack, where similar types are adjacent)

     - example of power-based change: